mlcommons/inference/edge/object_detection/ssd_mobilenet/README.md

 - user-space via CK.

-With the first two options, packages get installed via pip and get registered with CK later (typically, on the first run of the program).
+With the first two options, packages get installed via pip and get registered with CK later (typically, on the first run of a program).

 With the last option, packages also get installed via pip but get registered with CK at the same time (so there is less chance of mixing things up).